 You can take photos and videos in the permanent collections if they are for personal use.
 However, you are not allowed to use selfie sticks, flash or lighting.
 In some temporary exhibitions, you might not be allowed to take photos or videos of certain artworks.

-- Tactile objects, ground surface, braille (Tactile Experiences)
+- Tactile objects, ground surface, braille (Multisensory Experiences)

 The Petite Galerie is a dedicated space for disabled visitors.
 Entirely accessible, it is equipped with tactile ground surface indicators.
 A braille booklet is lent free of charge and a downloadable guided tour with audio descriptions is available on the Petite Galerie app.
 Tactile devices are also available in the Department of Islamic Art collections.